 When you are using smart objects in Photoshop, you can combine multiple layers into a single smart object.

 All you need to do is select your desired layers, right-click, and select ‘convert to smart object.’
 This will merge your layers into one and create a single, smart object layer.

 Unlike merging layers in Photoshop, which is a permanent way of combining layers, smart objects do it non-destructively.

 When layers are combined into a smart object, they can all be accessed by double-clicking on the smart object layer thumbnail.
 This will open a new tab where all of the layers can be edited as necessary.

-In Photoshop CC 2020, smart objects can even be converted back to regular layers.
+In Photoshop CC 2020 and newer, smart objects can even be converted back to regular layers.
 Just right click on the smart object and select ‘convert to layers.’
 With that said, it’s worth keeping in mind that your smart filters will not transfer over to your layers.